 - Nitrate and sediment concentrations in the Neuse River Basin change rapidly with and without stage changes.
 These variations are correlated to discharge and precipitation variations that are controlled by large scale climate cycles.
 These climate cycles are the El Nino/La Nina oscillation, which has a 5-7 years time period, modulated by the NAO (North Atlantic Oscillation) which has a 1-2 year cycle.
 These climate cycles must be considered when planning for water quality and water availability.
 Nitrate concentrations are increasing in the Neuse River Basin over the past decade and fluxes during the comparable different warm and cold phases are getting larger. - 15 minute RiverNet flux measurements are significantly more accurate than flux estimates made from daily concentration measurements because they take into account the natural nitrate concentration and discharge variations of hydrographic storm events and wastewater treatment plant conditions.
-Daily flux estimates have a 10 to 40% error depending upon the location in the river basin. - Measurement of surface and groundwater nitrate fluxes with the RiverNet technology has shown that groundwater N additions are episodic with time and space and cannot be understood or mapped without high resolution spatial and temporal data. - Because of this project, remediation wetlands have been installed at the City of Raleigh Neuse River Waste Water Treatment plant, and can reduce about one half of the flux to the Neuse River via surface streams.
+Daily flux estimates have a 10 to 40% error depending upon the location in the river basin. - Watershed nutrient fluxes in the Neuse River basin are slowly increasing in periods with similar climate index oscillations.
+Average nitrate concentrations are also increasing over time.

+- River nutrient mapping can identify watershed areas that would benefit from constructed wetlands to protect water quality.
 This technology is now being employed by Smithfield Foods to reduce the nutrient footprint of swine CAFO's by treating tile drain discharges in Waverly, VA.
-If successful this technology can be employed at low cost in North Carolina. - New optical measurement techniques are less expensive than the chemical measurement techniques and will allow the RiverNet program to map nitrate, Chl a, and CDOM on a basin or reservoir scale. - Nutrient mapping on a watershed scale can identify where contaminated surface and groundwater enters the river.
+If successful this technology can be employed at low cost in North Carolina. - Nutrient mapping on a watershed scale can identify where contaminated surface and groundwater enters the river.
 The groundwater quality in these groundwater discharge zones has a direct effect upon surface water quality downstream from these regions. - Nutrient mapping in lakes and drinking water reservoirs can identify sources and location of nutrient inputs and lake dynamics as the "biological cascade" stimulates biological productivity and biomass production.
 Identification of the nutrient inputs and subsequent impact on lake chemistry is crucial to remediation of contamination sources. - Identification of the location and processes that discharge contaminated groundwater into the river is the crucial first step towards remediation of contaminated surface and ground waters. - New optical technology can make Chl a and CDOM mapping possible with nitrate concentrations to define reach and reservoir characteristics that can be related to pollution source.
 These sources are dynamic and change with space and time, so high resolution data is required to identify and remediate these problems.

-The progress towards watershed N flux and N mapping that the RiverNet program made this past year is an important next step in evaluating and designing remediation strategies to protect our surface, estuarine and coastal water quality.
+The progress towards watershed N flux and N mapping that the RiverNet program made this past year will be employed over the next year in two Triangle area drinking water reservoirs.
 By wisely using state and national resources and by emphasizing results focused on the systematic application of research based knowledge, we can expedite the timely resolution of our water quality problems and protect our invaluable water resources and grow our state's economy without environmental impairment.
-By combining research efforts with educational outreach programs, we can train the scientists, regulators and policy makers of the future.
+By combining research efforts with industry and with educational outreach programs, we can train the scientists, regulators and policy makers of the future.
 In the end we will protect the environment and business development, and improve the public's understanding of water resource issues and the essential social, economic, and environmental value of local water resources for all persons and sectors of society.